BBKolton/reactify-wc/README.md

 component.
 All other data besides functions that have a property name that begin with `/^on[A-Z]/` and `children` are set as props.

+> Booleans are special!
+HTML specification states that if an attribute is
+> `false`, it should simply not appear.
+If you need a boolean to appear as a
+> property, check the [Forcing Types](#Forcing-Types) section.

 ## Functions / Events

 Any `function` that has a property name that starts with `on[A-Z]` or `on-[a-z]`